Morning – Arrival

-After making the commute from Fort Lauderdale, approximately a forty-five minute drive, I arrive on the Saint Andrew’s campus –receiving a few waves and smiles as I pass by the friendly security guards.
+After making the commute from Fort Lauderdale, approximately a forty-five-minute drive, I arrive on the Saint Andrew’s campus –receiving a few waves and smiles as I pass by the friendly security guards.
 After I park my car, I wait around in the parking lot for a few of my friends, and then we head off toward our lockers, making sure we say our morning greetings to familiar and unfamiliar faces.
-Today I’ll be looking forward to an E Day in our eight-day cycle!

-After an exciting first period, I head off to advisory, right down the hall with Mr. Pozo.
-Mr. Pozo, a person who I look forward to seeing each and every day, is always willing to inform us on the latest global topics and always ensures that everything is going smoothly.
-In this advisory we watch five minutes of a movie, today’s being Benchwarmers – this becoming one of our favorite traditions!
-Mr. Pozo also always has enlightening comments to add to our thoughts for the day!
+After an exciting first period, I head off to advisory, right down the hall.
+My advisor is a person who I look forward to seeing each and every day, is always willing to inform us on the latest global topics and always ensures that everything is going smoothly.

-During each day of the week, students at Saint Andrew’s have one block period – a period lasting for an hour and twenty-five minutes.
-Today my block period is AP Chemistry with Mrs. Martin.
+Today, my lab period is AP Chemistry with Mrs. Martin.
 With the extended period of time, Mrs. Martin has challenged us, the class, to carry out a series of experiments including the collection of various gases through the process of water displacement.
 With tips and pointers, Mrs. Martin is always there to help us!
 This fun and exciting class offers us time to collaborate as well as be challenged in a rigorous academic setting!

 After a challenging, yet enjoyable Chemistry period, I walk across the hall for Biology with Mrs. Bohl.
 I love the opportunities that Saint Andrew’s has to offer and I am so happy that I took advantage of the option to double my science courses.
 In Honors Biology, us students are faced with a series of tasks.
 One day we might be taking notes on lectures, maybe viewing and comparing diagrams, or even identifying the differences between enzymes!
 The labs that Mrs. Bohl prepares for us allow us students to put our notes into real context and action.